 Any other events agreed by the Head of Law and Governance.

 Any claims relating to events taking place outside the Oxford city boundary should be agreed in advance and be in line with the staff rates for travel allowances.
 Best use should be made at all times of travel concessions arranged by the Committee and Member Services Team.

+Councillors are encouraged to make the right choices about travelling on business, including consideration of whether a journey is really necessary.
+Walking and cycling are encouraged where possible, as these are the most carbon and cost efficient methods of travel; followed by public transport.

 Reimbursement for travel outside the UK will not be allowed with the exception of pre-arranged events for the Lord Mayor which will be limited to two trips per year for the Lord Mayor, or representative, and consort.